by Karen Schroeder Kassel, MS, RD, MEd

 Recommended Intake TOP

-Iron needs are greatest during times of rapid growth—childhood, adolescence, and pregnancy.
-Also, women have higher requirements than men, to replace the iron that is lost with monthly menstruation.
+Iron needs are greatest during times of rapid growth.
+This is common in childhood, teen years, and pregnancy.
+Women also have higher requirements than men.
+It is needed to replace the iron that is lost with monthly periods.
+Daily recommendations include:

 Iron Deficiency TOP

 People who are at higher risk for low levels of iron include:

 Low iron can lead to anemia.
 Symptoms of anemia include:

 Iron can be increased with changes to the diet.
 Iron supplements may be needed if the diet is not enough.

 Iron is toxic at high levels.
 The body is not effective at getting rid of excess iron.
 This makes it is possible for iron to build up.
 Iron pills and supplements for adults can cause poisoning in children.

 Symptoms of iron toxicity include: